⏱Last Updated on

-You can apply for a short-term, or online loan, in the UK via the internet.
+You can apply for a payday loan via the internet.
 The process is faster and simpler than traditional lending and can be completed digitally.
 Though, you may need to speak to your online loan company on the phone to verify your identity.
 You may also need to use your phone messaging service to verify your agreement to your loan terms and conditions.
 Always remember to check any terms and conditions thoroughly and make sure you understand them.

 - You must be living in the UK.

 - You need to be employed in the UK earning at least £500 per month.

 - You must have a UK bank account.

 - You will also need a working mobile phone and email address.

 - You will complete an application form.